Taveuni: Geography

-To protect Fiji's wildlife, two sanctuaries have been created on the island of Taveuni, namely the Ravilevu Nature Reserve on the east coast, and the Taveuni Forest Reserve in the middle of the island.
-The potential to be nominated as a World Heritage Site contributes to the island's national significance as outlined in Fiji's Biodiversity Strategy and Action Plan.
+To protect Fiji's wildlife, two sanctuaries have been created on the island of Taveuni: the Ravilevu Nature Reserve on the east coast, and the Taveuni Forest Reserve in the middle of the island.
+The potential to be nominated as a World Heritage Site contributes to the island's national significance, as outlined in Fiji's Biodiversity Strategy and Action Plan.

 Settlements

 The population is concentrated mostly on the more sheltered western side of the island.
 Taveuni has eight major villages.
 Halfway down the west coast is the administrative centre of Waiyevo.
 The largest urban area, however, comprises the twin villages of Somosomo and Naqara.
 As the traditional fiefdom of the Tui Cakau, one of Fiji's highest-ranked chiefs, Somosomo is regarded as the capital of the Tovata Confederacy, while Naqara, an Indo-Fijian settlement, is the island's commercial centre.
 The main hospital is located at Waiyevo while a number of nursing stations and health centres are located around the island.
 Other settlements include Bouma, Deleni, Gacaavulu, Kanacea, Korovou, Lavena, Matei, Naselesele, Navakawau, Salialevu, Soqulu, Vuna, Wairiki, and Welagi.